University of Chicago, Crown Family School/CHC IRB January 2018 School of Social Service Administration & Chapin Hall IRB

 Under certain circumstances, however, the Privacy Rule permits a Covered Entity to use or disclose PHI for research without an individual's Authorization.
 One way a Covered Entity can use or disclose PHI for research without an Authorization is by obtaining proper documentation of a waiver of the Authorization requirement by an IRB or Privacy Board.

 Authorizations and waivers of Authorizations will only permit the use or disclosure for the specific research study for which they were obtained.

 The Privacy Rule applies to Covered Entities and Business Associates but it may still affect researchers who are not part of a Covered Entity because their access to PHI may be from a data provider or data owner who is a Covered Entity or Business Associate.
 An entity described as a Business Associate provides certain contractual services but those services do not involve research; however, a Covered Entity may engage Business Associates to assist in de-identifying PHI, to prepare de-identified data, or a Limited Data Set.

-Serving as a privacy board under Section 164.512 of the Privacy Rule the SSA/CHC IRB reviews all HIPAA projects in SSA and Chapin Hall (unless another privacy board or IRB reviews a project).
+Serving as a privacy board under Section 164.512 of the Privacy Rule the Crown Family School/CHC IRB reviews all HIPAA projects in Crown Family School and Chapin Hall (unless another privacy board or IRB reviews a project).

 II.
 Researchers Access to Protected Health Information